 AS 38.05.035(e) and the departmental delegation of authority give the Director the authority to impose conditions or limitations in addition to those required by law to ensure the disposal best serves the interests of the State.
-To meet this requirement, the Director has adopted mitigation measures that will be attached to the lease.
+To meet this requirement, the Director has adopted mitigation measures that will be incorporated in issued leases resulting from this sale.

-The mitigation measures that apply to leases awarded in this Block are the same as the Areawide sales in which the leases are located.
-The mitigation measures are available at http://dog.dnr.alaska.gov/Services/BIFAndLeaseSale.
+Revised mitigation measures and lessee advisories for this Areawide are available at http://dog.dnr.alaska.gov/Services/BIFAndLeaseSale.